 I look back at all of the time I spent stressing about grades as an undergraduate or graduate student, and I think, man, what a waste of time and energy!
 Because in the grand scheme of things, whether or not I got accepted to graduate school; whether or not I received a fellowship; whether or not I got a job all seemed to depend very little on my GPA.
 Much larger structures were always at play; structures that were far greater in magnitude than any individual’s ability to control.
 Let’s say a history department wants more gender or Latin American historians and less political and economic historians.
 Do you think that all that groveling and extra effort to turn a B+ into an A- would really matter when it came to whether a department hired me or not?
 No, state budget cuts, economic forces, changes in the discipline—all these things would arguably matter much more.
 This is one thing I’ve been trying to tell my students…larger structures often matter much more than individual choice.
 Your decision to work extra hard may be irrelevant when five reactionary, religious men in robes with a narrow, pre-1929 mindset of the Constitution decide to rule, with no other intellectual fortitude than their own whims, that labor unions are somehow inconsistent with Congress’s ability to regulate interstate commerce.

-While I personally believe college should be tuition free (it pretty much was according to the California Master Plan of 1960, signed by Governor Pat Brown), you pay a lot of money to take my class.
+While I personally believe college should be tuition free (a topic I will explore later), the reality is that you pay a lot of money to take my class.
 The default setting, unfortunately, for too many students and parents is to assume that paying hundreds or thousands of dollars for a class should equate to a desirable grade.
 Wrong.
 I’m turning that argument on its head…What would you rather have, paying lots of money for a class in which you learned very little and got an “A” or paying lots of money for a class in which you learned a lot but got a “B” or a B+?
 In our consumerist, instant-gratification culture, have we completely lost sight of the notion that learning should be its own end?

 Besides, a lower grade can also push you to do better.
 That’s kind of the point, right?
 If you get an “A” with minimal effort, you haven’t really pushed yourself.
 Say you get a “B” in a class but then work incredibly hard to improve your writing skills and then in the next class you get an “A” by the same professor.
 Wouldn’t it have been worth it?
 Wouldn’t you feel proud of yourself for the real, measurable improvement in your skills?
 But you wouldn’t have gone through this unless you had a professor who gave you a B.